-6.2.
-Recomendations
+6.2 Recommendations

-Based on the conclusions, the authors shortlisted several recommendations towards Indian policymakers, with respect to what actions across the various strategic sectors would contribute to India's cyber resilience:
+Based on the conclusions, the authors shortlisted several recommendations for Indian policymakers with respect to what actions across the various strategic sectors would contribute to India's cyber resilience:

-Expand existing legislation pertaining to the cyber domain.
-The development of norms and good conduct within the cyber sphere is of paramount importance in building a cyber resilient India.
+- 1. Expanding existing legislation pertaining to the cyber domain.
+The development of norms and good conduct within the cybersphere is of paramount importance in building a cyber-resilient India.
 Amending the IT Act to meet the challenges of the 2020s, facilitating the implementation of the National Cyber Security Strategy (NCSS), or expanding the Personal Data Protection Bill (PDPB) could all serve this purpose.
-Further regulation on data usage and privacy protection would safeguard the population more comprehensively from bad faith foreign and domestic actors.
-Conversely, communicating about new cyber legislation towards the public cultivates the objectives of digital hygiene and cyber awareness, sought both by the Indian government and the participants of the NCRG.
-There is a need for grass-roots capacity building in both urban and rural, localised and translated to different languages.

-Develop ability to respond to cyber-attacks at large scale.
-Expanding CERT-In's capacity to handle a larger volume of cases would allow for more extensive crackdown on and responses to cyber-attacks.
-Both private actors as well as critical sectors of the infrastructure, such as healthcare and finance depend on cybersecurity in their day-to-day conduct.
-As such, should CERT-In manage to handle a larger proportion of the cyber-attacks targeted at various Indian entities would enhance this efficiency.
-Moreover, a lower success rate of cyber breaches would also deter grassroots organisations from attempting these in the first place.
+Further regulation of data usage and privacy protection would safeguard the population more comprehensively from bad faith by foreign and domestic actors.
+Conversely, communicating about new cyber legislation to the public cultivates the objectives of digital hygiene and cyber awareness, sought both by the Indian government and the participants of the NCRG.
+There is a need for grassroots capacity building in both urban and rural areas, localised, and translated into different languages. - 2.
+Develop the ability to respond to cyberattacks on a large scale.
+Expanding CERT-In's capacity to handle a larger volume of cases would allow for more extensive crackdowns on and responses to cyber-attacks.
+Both private actors and critical sectors of the infrastructure, such as healthcare and finance, depend on cybersecurity in their day-to-day conduct.
+As such, CERT-In should manage to handle a larger proportion of cyber-attacks targeted at various Indian entities would enhance this efficiency.
+Moreover, a lower success rate of cyber breaches would deter grassroots organisations from attempting these in the first place. - 3.
 Conduct cybersecurity assessments of vulnerabilities in the Indian military.
-The mitigation of these vulnerabilities not only enhances operational effectiveness in the contingency of high-intensity warfare, but also forms the primary line of securing military assets in peacetime.
-Such assessments also enable safer deployment of cyber capabilities when it comes to deterrence and response options.
-Furthermore, vulnerability assessments will empower India to reform its cyber doctrine; such a development could precipitate in a clear vision and framework for operations in wartime as well as resilience in peacetime.
+The mitigation of these vulnerabilities not only enhances operational effectiveness in the contingency of high-intensity warfare but also forms the primary line of securing military assets in peacetime.
+Such assessments also enable the safer deployment of cyber capabilities when it comes to deterrence and response options.
+Furthermore, vulnerability assessments will empower India to reform its cyber doctrine; such a development could precipitate in a clear vision and framework for operations in wartime, as well as resilience in peacetime.